danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 This release refined the encryption concept, referring to it as [custom credentials](https://guides.rubyonrails.org/v5.2/security.html#custom-credentials) rather than "secrets".
 Another new file was introduced `config/credentials.yml.enc`, along with a `config/master.key` containing the key to encrypt and decrypt the credentials file.

-If you had previously migrated from `config/secrets.yml` to `config/secrets.yml.enc`, you would now migrate again to `config/credentials.yml.enc`.
+If you had previously migrated from `config/secrets.yml` to `config/secrets.yml.enc`, you would now migrate to `config/credentials.yml.enc`.
+However, there are no instructions on how to take the previous environment-specific plain text or erb interpolated values from the old file to the new encrypted file.

-Once again, there are no instructions on how to take the previous environment-specific plain text or erb interpolated values from the old file to the new encrypted file.
-It also seems like there's a single `config/master.key` that would be used across all environments.
+There's a single `config/master.key` intended to be used across all environments.
 For example, you might have multiple deployed environments like staging and production, and having a shared master key across both of them is not ideal.

 At this time, the previous plain text secrets were still supported.
 The 5.1 release notes have an important message: